Ladytron: Side projects

 Reuben Wu is an accomplished photographer.
 He posted a selection of photos on his own website and he also released in 2011 a book with a collection of photographs from an expedition with a friend on Svalbard in the same year.

 Hunt, Wu and DJ Revo opened the Liverpool club night Evol in September 2003.
 In September 2005, Hunt and Wu helped by some collaborators, opened the Liverpool bar/restaurant/music venue Korova.

 Mira Aroyo collaborated with John Foxx and the Maths and The Projects.
-She also worked for some documentaries.
+She has also worked on some documentaries, providing original scores.

 Ladytron are credited as co-writers and producers of the bonus songs "Birds of Prey" and "Little Dreamer" from the 2010 album Bionic by Christina Aguilera.

 Music style

 Ladytron have described their sound as "electronic pop", with music journalists similarly describing their sound as electropop.
 They focused on a balance between pop structures and experimental sounds.
 Their sound has also been described as synth-pop, electronic rock, post-punk revival, new wave, shoegaze, witch house, and art pop.
 While some writers have labeled Ladytron as an electroclash act, others have claimed that they are not entirely electroclash and Ladytron members have also rejected the term, with Daniel Hunt and Helen Marnie commenting:

 Reuben Wu said about the process of making a new Ladytron album: